jadudm/workbook-compiler/src/workbook_compiler/design/brainstorming.md

 I may want to come around later and add optional properties to a cell.
 For now, this is a bare minimum to get started.

-## LinearRange
+## Range

 ```
 python3 -m parser_types.range
 ```

-A LinearRange has a name, a start cell, and an end cell.
+A Range has a type, a name, a start cell, and an end cell.

+The types might be `range`, `linear_range`, or `degenerate_range`.

-It is linear because it is in one row or column.
+A range is linear because it is in one row or column.
 For example:

 * A1:A20 is one-dimensional, and therefore linear
 * A1:B20 is two-dimensional, and therefore not linear

-For now, I really only want to work with linear ranges.
+For now, I really mostly want to work with linear ranges.

 ```
 name_string := [A-Za-z]+[A-Za-z0-9_]*